microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Selectors.md

 The following comparison properties are available:

 - Field
+- Name
+- Type

 To learn more about conditions, operators, and properties see [about_PSRule_Expressions](about_PSRule_Expressions.md).

 Currently the following limitations apply:

+- Selectors can evaluate:
-- Selectors can only evaluate a field of the target object.
+  - Fields of the target object.
-The following examples can not be evaluated by selectors:
-  - Bound properties such as `TargetName`, `TargetType`, and `Field`.
+  - Type and name binding of the target object by using `name` and `type` comparison properties.
-  - State variables such as `$PSRule`.
+- State variables such has `$PSRule` can not be evaluated.
+- Bound fields can not be evaluated.

 ### Using selectors as pre-conditions